Private Ambulance Financing

 Funding for your premises

-Ambulances can standby almost anywhere but your business will need parking for off duty vehicles, restocking, and maintenance.
+Ambulances can wait on stand-by almost anywhere, but your business will need reliable and secure parking for off-duty vehicles, restocking, and maintenance.
 Security for vehicles and drug supplies will be essential and locations with a high density of doctors, hospitals, nursing homes, and senior citizen housing might offer the best prospects.